Quality Emergency Exit Lighting Services

-184.108.40.206* Emergency illumination shall be provided for not less than 1-1/2 hours in the event of failure of normal lighting.
-Emergency lighting facilities shall be arranged to provide initial illumination that is not less than an average of 10.8 lux (1 ft.-candle) and, at any point , not less than 1.1 lux (0.1 ft.-candle), measured along the path of egress at floor level.
-Illumination levels shall be permitted to decline to not less than an average of 6.5 lux (0.6 ft.-candle) and, at any point, not less then 6.5 lux (0.06 ft.-candle) at the end of the 1-1/2 hours.
+18.104.22.168* Emergency illumination shall be provided for not less than 1-1/2 hours in the event of failure of normal lighting.
+Emergency lighting facilities shall be arranged to provide initial illumination that is not less than an average of 10.8 lux (1 ft.-candle) and, at any point, not less than 1.1 lux (0.1 ft.-candle), measured along the path of egress at floor level.
+Illumination levels shall be permitted to decline to not less than an average of 6.5 lux (0.6 ft.-candle) and, at any point, not less than 6.5 lux (0.06 ft.-candle) at the end of the 1-1/2 hours.
 A maximum-to-minimum illumination uniformity ratio of 40 to 1 shall not be exceeded.

 (1) Failure of a public utility or other outside electrical power supply.

-(2) Opening of a circuit breaker or fuse.
+(2) The opening of a circuit breaker or fuse.

-(3) Manual act(s), including accidental opening of a switch controlling normal lighting facilities.
+(3) Manual act(s), including the accidental opening of a switch controlling normal lighting facilities.